Jump to:

 Administrative controls

-These may include worker education and training, personal hygiene rules regarding hand washing and eating and drinking as well as cleaning and housekeeping, safe work procedures, maintenance of equipment, work scheduling and implementation of a health protection program.
+These may include worker education and training, personal hygiene rules regarding hand washing and eating and drinking as well as cleaning and housekeeping, safe work procedures, maintenance of equipment, work scheduling and implementation of a health monitoring program.

 • purpose and benefits of work scheduling and job reassignments (to reduce the amount of time a worker is exposed to lead).